-Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.
+Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but it’s a hike with many rewards.
+This circular walk starts from Hollinsclough, Staffordshire, but Chrome Hill is located in Derbyshire, so you can say you’ve walked in two counties!

-On this walk, you’ll see this iconic limestone hill from different views as you begin the walking with the hill on your right, as well as it’s neighbour Parkhouse Hill.
+On this walk, you’ll see the iconic limestone hill from different views as you begin walking with the hill on your right, as well as its neighbour, Parkhouse Hill.
 Then, further along, you approach the hill from the north, before finally walking across the top and down the other side.
+Chrome Hill is well-known as the ‘Dragon’s Back of the Peak District’- you’ll see what I mean when you do this short walk!

 Let me know in the comments if you’ve done this walk and what you think!